A little bit about the Jacobite steam train

 You can get vegetarian and vegan cream teas too (we had vegetarian) and you can get Gluten free too if you order at least 7 days in advance!

 Once you arrive in Mallaig, you’re given two hours to explore the fishing village.
-Which in my opinion is a little long.
+It's one of Scotland's true hidden gems to visit, though you don't need too long here.
 However, if you haven’t had any lunch, then this is the perfect place to grab a bite to eat.

 There is a lot of seafood on offer and you’d expect it to be quite good since it’s a fishing village!